ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 Allowing users to execute their code within your application opens up a world of customization and functionality, yet it also exposes your platform to significant security threats.

-January has an editor users use to write CanonLang—an internal typescript DSL—to define and shape their API and workflows.
-It’s later executed to result in a data structure that the compiler can understand.
+January features an editor that allows users to write CanonLang, an internal TypeScript DSL.
+This DSL defines and shapes users’ APIs through the concept of workflows and is later executed to create a data structure that the compiler can understand.

 ---